ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

 This has previously been achieved by applying an individual storage class manifest and referencing it in the values.yaml Prometheus-operator Helm chart.

 ### Adding Pingdom Alerts to monitor Prometheus and Alermanager Externally
 Prometheus and AlertManager will be behind an OIDC proxy with GitHub credentials required to view the GUI.
-However, the /-/healthy endpoint for each applcation will be exposed directly to the internet.
+However, the /-/healthy endpoint for each application will be exposed directly to the internet.

 ```
 https://$PROMETHEUS_URL$/-/healthy